 Wings' Dylan Larkin says former teammate Auston Matthews was always 'special'

-The kid was just 15, one year younger than he was, but Dylan Larkin knew there was something "special" about Auston Matthews.
-Larkin got his first glimpse of the Toronto Maple Leafs' emerging star at an evaluation camp for USA hockey.
+Toronto Maple Leafs centre Auston Matthews celebrates a first period goal with teammate William Nylander during NHL hockey action against the Ottawa Senators in Ottawa on Oct.
+12, 2016.
+The kid was more than one year younger than he was, but Dylan Larkin knew that there was something "special" about Auston Matthews.

 Add your comments below